backdrop-contrib/rate/README.txt

   * Above the content: The content will be prepended by the widget.
   * Below the content: Selected by default.
 The widget is appended to the content.
+  * Within the links: Add the widget inside the links section.
 * Display in teaser
   Check this box if you want the widget to be visible in the node teaser.
+* Appearance in full node
+  Display mode when full node is displayed.
+Options are:
+  * Full widget: Display the full, clickable widget.
+  * Display only: Display the full widget in disabled state (links are not clickable).
+  * Display only, compact: Compact widget in disabled state.
+  * Compact: Clickable widget, but without information line.
+* Appearance in teaser
+  Display mode when node teaser is displayed.
 * Comment display
   Same as node display, but for comments.
+* Display mode when displayed for comments.
+* Which rating should be displayed?
+  Determines which rating to display.
+Options are:
+  * Average rating: Always display the average rating.
+  * Users vote if available, empty otherwise: Display the users vote.
+If the user has not voted already, there is no voting result displayed.
+  * Users vote if available, average otherwise: Display the users vote.
+If the user has not voted already, the average vote is displayed.
+* Which rating should be displayed when the user just voted?
+  Same as previous question.
+Applies directly after the user has voted.
+It is recommended to set this to "Users vote" to provide a visible feedback after a user has voted.
 * Roles
   Check the roles which are allowed to vote using this widget.
 All roles are allowed to vote if no roles are checked.